Tetsuya Fujimori

 Tetsuya Fujimori (藤森 哲也, Fujimori Tetsuya) is a Japanese professional shogi player ranked 5-dan.

-Early life
+Early life and apprenticeship

 Fujimori was born in Ōta, Tokyo on May 9, 1987.
 He learned shogi from his mother Natsuko, who is a retired women's shogi professional, at an early age and eventually was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū under the tutelage of shogi professional Yasuaki Tsukada in 1999.

 Fujimori was promoted to the rank of apprentice professional 3-dan in 2007, and full professional status and the rank of 4-dan in 2011 after finishing the 49th 3-dan League (April 2011 – September 2011) in second place with a record of 12 wins and 6 losses.